 What is more intimidating; teaching mindful strategies to a class of 35 high school students or teaching mindful strategies to a room of 110 high school staff members?

-So to answer my opening question, I was far more intimidated to teach mindful strategies to high school staff.
+I was far more intimidated to teach mindful strategies to high school staff.
 As an educator I have worn many hats including that of an elementary teacher, a school psychologist, a special education coordinator, a school board member and a coach.
 In each position I have watched educators tirelessly tear apart standards and infuse the latest ‘best practice’ into their teaching.
 What I haven’t seen are significant increases in test scores, consistent reductions in our achievement gaps, or more socially emotionally intact children leaving the educational system.
 Secondly, and equally important, I have watched educators put their own self-care aside.
 I have seen educators take mental health leaves, enroll in treatment programs, divorce, and move from a place of compassion to one of survival.

 No matter how loud my amygdala was screaming, I believed that bringing mindfulness into the high school I worked at was important.
 I took a few deep belly breaths, replaced my amygdala’s blown cap, and responded to the second email, “Of course I would be willing to fit the two hours of mindfulness into the last two hours of our inservice week.”